 I think you know what I mean.

-It’s gotten very much out of hand.
-In fact, it’s a veritable essential oils jungle out there.
+It’s a veritable essential oils jungle out there.

 Many of them, however are just not true.

-There are essential oil purity myths–many of them.
-People and companies are telling you how you can know if what you have is REALLY a pure essential oil.
+Companies, essential oil reps, and consumers tell you how you can know if what you have is REALLY a pure essential oil.

 It’s confusing enough trying to figure out how to use essential oils and of course you need to keep in mind essential oils safety issues like do essential oils expire and whether or not essential oils are a scam, but one thing is for sure.
 If you are going to use essential oils, you want them to be pure.
 No thanks to toxic synthetics and cheap fillers in my oils.

-So today we’re going to bust the essential oils purity myths.
+So today we’re going to bust the essential oil myths.
 I hope this helps set the record straight.

 Here are some things that companies claim about the purity of their essential oils…..